philmcracken892/phils-bankrobbbery/README.md

 ## Configuration

 ### Items Required
-- Make sure you have a `dynamite` item in your database/items list
+- Make sure you have a `tnt item in your database/items list
-- Ensure `gold_bars` and `diamonds` items exist in your inventory system
+- Ensure `gold_bar` and `diamond` items exist in your inventory system

 ### Bank Locations
 The script comes pre-configured with 4 bank locations: